raspberryenvoie/piRa1n/README.md

 # piRa1n
-piRa1n let's you easily create a portable Checkra1n dongle with a Raspberry Pi 4/Banana pi M2 Zero.\
+piRa1n let's you easily create a portable Checkra1n dongle with a Raspberry Pi 4 or a Banana pi M2 Zero.\
 [Here](https://youtu.be/lqGb8SG-VII) is a demo of piRa1n.

 **This only works with a Raspberry Pi 4!
 Other versions of the Raspberry Pi are not supported.
 It also works with a Banana pi M2 Zero, thanks to [u/gilshahar7](https://www.reddit.com/user/gilshahar7/).**